Reducing erosion in ravine

 Location: Village of Lake Bluff, Ill.

-Approximate cost of project: $788,900, nearly all of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $788,900, nearly all of which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, Village of Lake Bluff, U.S. Environmental Protection Agency.
+Key partners: Great Lakes Restoration Initiative, Village of Lake Bluff, U.S. Environmental Protection Agency.